Lebanon: Prime Minister Hassan Diab charged over port explosion | DW | 10.12.2020

 "The prime minister has a clear conscience and is confident of his integrity as well as his responsible and transparent handling of the file of the Beirut port explosion," Diab's office said in a statement on Thursday.

-The explosion on August 4 was caused by the ignition of 2,750 tons of ammonium nitrate, a chemical compound commonly used as agricultural fertilizer, and had been kept at the port for six years.
-Even though top security officials and lawmakers were aware of the storage of the explosive material, nothing was done did about it.
+The explosion on August 4 was caused by the ignition of 2,750 tons of ammonium nitrate, a highly explosive chemical compound commonly used as agricultural fertilizer but also sometimes for mining explosives, which had been kept at the port for six years.

 -